rfenzo/ProyectoRecomendadores/dataset/README.md

 ====================================================================

-4. "ydata-ymusic-rating-study-v1_0-survey-answers.txt": This file contains the answers to the seven multiple choice survey questions for each of the 5400 survey participants.
+4. "survey_answers.txt": This file contains the answers to the seven multiple choice survey questions for each of the 5400 survey participants.
 Line "n" of the file contains the answers to all of the multiple choice questions for user "n".
 The answers are separated by <TAB>'s.
 The answer for each question has been encoded using integers from 1 to the number of answers for that question.
-A value of "1" for the response to a given question corresponds the first answer listed in the file "ydata-ymusic-rating-study-v1_0-survey-questions.txt" for that question.
+A value of "1" for the response to a given question corresponds the first answer listed in the file "survey-questions.txt" for that question.
 A value of "2" corresponds to the second answer listed, etc.

 Snippet: